Dalton, New Hampshire

 Dalton is a town in Coös County, New Hampshire, United States.
 The population was 933 at the 2020 census.
 It is part of the Berlin, NH-VT Micropolitan Statistical Area.

 History

-Dalton was incorporated in 1764 under the name "Chiswick", named for the Duke of Devonshire's castle.
+On November 17, 1764, Benning Wentworth, the royal governor of the Province of New Hampshire, granted the commission of a new township "Chiswick", named for the Duke of Devonshire's castle.
 The name was changed to "Apthorp" in 1770, after the Apthorp family.
+At the same time a change in the town of Lancaster's boundaries left about 10000 acre near the Johns River outside the town.
+In 1770, the township of Apthorp was chartered, incorporating most of the old Chiswick grant along with these 10,000 acres, extending roughly from Cherry Pond in present-day Jefferson to the Connecticut River.
 In 1784 Apthorp was divided into two towns, Littleton and Dalton.

 The name "Dalton" was chosen in honor of Tristram Dalton, merchant and senator from Massachusetts.

 Geography

 According to the United States Census Bureau, the town has a total area of 72.7 sqkm, of which 71.3 sqkm are land and 1.4 sqkm are water, comprising 1.97% of the town.
 The town's highest point is the summit of Dalton Mountain, at 2150 ft above sea level.
 The town includes the hamlet of Cushman, located on the Connecticut River opposite Gilman, Vermont.
 Dalton lies fully within the Connecticut River watershed.

 Approximately 82% of the town's land—14458 acre out of a total land area of 17624 acre—is undeveloped farm land, forest land or unproductive land enrolled in the state's current use program.
 The land enrolled in current use is owned by 216 property owners, resulting in an average parcel size of 66.94 acre per current use owner.
 According to the town's property ownership records, the town's largest landowner, together with family members, owns in excess of 1800 acre of land.